minprog/programmeren-ki/other/cypher/index.md

 *   Use a strategy of changing strings "in-place".
 This means that you store an input string in a variable, and then you consider each character in the string, changing it when applicable.

-    For example, to change every character in a string by 'a', you can use:
+    For example, to change every character in a string by `'a'`, you can use:

         for(int pos = 0; pos < strlen(s); pos++)
         {
             s[pos] = 'a';
         }

-    As soon as you have made all changes, you can then display the string to your user using `printf`.
+    As soon as you have made all necessary changes, you can then display the string to your user using `printf`.

+*   Take care to design the different steps of your program by sketching it out and writing pseudocode!
+This will help you understand the problem better.

 ## How to test your code